The Royal Society of Tasmania

 Sunday 5th April: Susannah Fullerton: Dr Johnson and his dictionary.
 The idea of a decent dictionary was first mooted by the Royal Society.

-Sunday 3rd May: Laura Black: A botanical artist’s journey
+Sunday 3rd May: Lauren Black: A botanical artist’s journey

 Sunday 7th June: Dr Geoff While: The social lives of lizard

 Sunday 2nd August: TMAG Culture Curator Kirstie Ross: ‘In pursuit of Tasmania’s West: A curator’s view’